sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/docs/ide_setup.md

 - _[IntelliSense for CSS class names in HTML](https://marketplace.visualstudio.com/items?itemName=Zignd.html-css-class-completion)_ - consider using it, but it wasn't updated for a long time,
 - [Turbo Console Log](https://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-log) - might be helpful for debugging, but it is not a must have,
 - **[Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)**,
-- ~~[Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2)~~ - this extension was quite useful, but now its functionality is built-in into VSCode, so instead you should edit your `settings.json` like so:
+- ~~[Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2)~~ - this extension was quite useful, but now it is deprecated and its functionality is built-in into VSCode, so instead you should edit your `settings.json` like so:

 ```json
 {